wkumari/draft-harkins-owe/README.md

    addition, customers are generally unwilling to do complicated provisioning on their devices just to obtain free Wi-Fi.
-This leads to a popular deployment technique -- a network protected using a shared, and public PSK that is printed on a sandwich board at the entrance, on a chalkboard on the wall, or on a menu.
+This leads to a popular deployment technique -- a network protected using a shared and public PSK that is printed on a sandwich board at the entrance, on a chalkboard on the wall, or on a menu.
 The PSK is used in a cryptographic handshake defined in [IEEE802.11] called the "4-way handshake" to prove knowledge of the PSK and derive traffic